-Hurricane Laura reduced some coastal Louisiana homes to cement slabs, nearly consumed entire towns
+Hurricane Laura reduced some coastal Louisiana homes to concrete slabs, nearly consumed entire towns

 “Nobody stayed,” Theriot said of his town.

-Kirk Quinn, an elected police juror for Cameron Parish, said some 200 residents parish-wide opted not to evacuate, with the rest fleeing to higher ground in advance of the storm.
+Kirk Quinn, an elected police juror for Cameron Parish, said some 200 residents parishwide opted not to evacuate, with the rest fleeing to higher ground in advance of the storm.

 For many residents, one consideration in determining whether to evacuate is the difficulty of getting back in.
 Reentering the area proved nearly impossible for many as of Friday night.